Starting a Blog in 2021: Setting Up, Growing, and Monetizing Your Site

 In addition to the ways you can generate revenue directly on your blog itself, there may be opportunities to monetize other parts of your brand.
 This could include selling sponsored content on your social media accounts (tip: check out Social Bluebook for a better idea of what you should be charging for such posts) or perhaps starting a podcast that you can sell ads on.
 There have even been some bloggers who have managed to build up Facebook Groups in their niche that they were then able to sell — proving there are likely more opportunities out there than you think.

 One avenue that I’ve found success in has been YouTube.
 After about 15 months of consistently creating videos for my Money@30 channel, I was able to join the YouTube Partner Program in November of 2017 (channels must reach 1,000 subscribers and 4,000 hours of watch time in the prior 12 months before they can apply).
 When I first got accepted to the Partner Program, I honestly wasn’t expecting much revenue at all.
-However, I ended up averaging about $10 a day from the jump and that has continued to rise ever since.
+However, I ended up averaging about $10 a day from the jump and that has continued to rise ever since — even surpassing $1,000 in some months.
 Even before I reached that monetization threshold on YouTube, my videos did provide another organic place for me to share referral links and generate a bit of revenue that way.
 Plus, I’ve always thought that adding a video component to my written content has helped it to stand out.

 Another way that plenty of bloggers monetize is by creating online courses.
 Funny enough, I’m actually about to launch my first course all about making money on YouTube.
 Not only can courses be a natural extension of your brand but can also serve as the perfect place to point people who really want to dive deep on topics that you can’t easily cover in a blog post or single video.